inmanta/inmanta-core/docs/administrators/upgrading_the_orchestrator.rst

 _________

-1. **[New Orchestrator]**: Make sure the desired version of the orchestrator is installed, by following the installation instructions (see :ref:`install-server`) and set up a project manually, validating that the setup of the orchestrator works (config, credentials, access to packages, etc.).
+1. **[New Orchestrator]**: Make sure the desired version of the orchestrator is installed, by following the installation instructions (see :ref:`install-server`) and set up a project to validate that the orchestrator is configured correctly (config, credentials, access to packages, etc.).

 _________